The gentleman's agreement

 of the United States,

-the NSA is in a far batter position to do anything about it.
+the NSA is in a far better position to handle the issue.

 Friedman and Hagelin have long discussions about